MadRajib/Code_snippets-1/coding_problems/backtracking/readme.md

 * 4 5 7 7 ; k = 2; greedy 7 7 4 5
 * but optimal is 7 7 5 4

+* what are the choices ?
+- no swap with self; we will waste k
+- no swap with smaller elements; same reason
+- swap with the largest in the array ? isn't greedy?
+- No next subtree will follow the same logic

 ```cpp
 ```